This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

 (40) The Pro Vice-Chancellor (Academic Innovation), pursuant to the University's Assessment Rule, makes these Procedures.

-(41) University Representatives and Students must observe these procedures in relation to University matters.
+(41) UNE Representatives and Students must observe these procedures in relation to University matters.

 (42) These Procedures operate as and from the Effective Date.